5Avian/mcassetdl/README.md

 # mcassetdl

-A simple Python script that downloads assets from an asset index.
+A simple Python script that downloads Minecraft assets from an asset index.